nylas/components/components/agenda/README.md

 - npm `npm i @nylas/components-agenda`
 - Yarn `yarn add npm i @nylas/components-agenda`

-Alternatively, on an html page, you can load the Agena using a script tag:
+Alternatively, on an html page, you can load the Agenda using a script tag:

 ```
    <head>